 - Island Acres (swim beach and several have picnic areas)

 - Corn Lake

 Highline State Park is another popular spot with locals in summer.
 There’s fishing, boating, a beach, shaded picnic spots and, for the athletic, mountain biking and hiking options.
 For more on this park, visit the Highline State Park site.

 And speaking of public lands, the Grand Mesa rising above the valley also offers respite from the heat in summer.
 The largest flattop mountain in the world, its altitude -- 10,000 feet —is your first clue that temperatures will be milder.
 The mesa, with more than 300 lakes, much of it national forest, offers fishing, kayaking, canoeing, camping and other outdoor activities spring through fall.
 There’s also some great bird- and wildlife-watching.
-Once you escape the heat, you may be inclined to do some hiking, and a favorite route is the Crag Crest Trail.
+Once you escape the heat, you may be inclined to do some hiking, and a favorite route that is easily accessible is the Land 'O Lakes trail with vistas and views that will take your breath away.
 For more on the mesa, head to the Grand Mesa page.

 If you prefer to stay in town, check out the Lincoln Park Moyer Pool, operated by the city of Grand Junction’s Parks and Recreation Department.
 This outdoor facility is only open from Memorial Day weekend to Labor Day, the splash pad is FREE, and it has a water slide that makes it popular with kids (and the young at heart).
 If you prefer to get out of the sun, try the Orchard Mesa Community Center Pool (at the middle school of the same name) for swim facilities with lockers and other amenities.

 Whether or not it’s hot, Grand Junction is a cool place to visit.